 The dog’s version of the flu, canine influenza has a cough marking the respiratory infection capable of lasting between ten and thirty days.
 The veterinarian will probably prescribe medicine for your dog’s treatment.
-Quarantine a sick dog from the other animals in your home, as canine influenza can pass between animals.
+Quarantine a sick dog from the other animals in your home using the best dog crate you can find, as canine influenza can pass between animals.

 Heartworm is more prevalent in warmer areas such as California and Florida, but it is present anywhere that mosquitoes are available to transmit the disease.
 A cough can distinguish a dog with heartworm disease, or the dog may exhibit zero symptoms.
 Everything depends on the size of the dog, how many worms are present, and the dog’s overall health.
 When your pup does have an indicative coughing, it will be a mild and persistent one.
 Other symptoms are low energy, loss of weight, and a reduction in appetite.
 Severe infestations can result in heart failure signs like a swollen abdomen from the buildup of fluids.